diegoami/Diplado/README.md

 Some additions

 * Can spar with your army in the arena
-* Prisoners in your party do not disappear while selling those in your garrison to the constable
 * No crazy charge in battle of your party (they await your orders)
 * Body guards
 * Import / Export companions